jundalisay/akasha/content/sections/about.md

 ---
-title: Introducing Trisactions
+title: Introducing "Tri-sactions"
 ---

-Trisactions are three ways to do transactions:
+Tri-sactions are three ways to do transactions:

 <br><br>